axelarnetwork/tofn/README.md

 As such, if `bytes` is malformed or malicious then `B` will accuse `A` of faulty behaviour.

+## Message ordering

+* We assume that an honest party's Round x message is sent before Round x + i.
+* We also assume that no party receives a Round x + i message from any other party before their Round x message.

 ## Paillier dependency

 Tofn currently uses [a fork of rust-paillier](https://github.com/axelarnetwork/rust-paillier) for Paillier encryption.
 This fork has not been audited for security.
 In the future we intend to improve our Paillier encryption.